joshua-ruf/fidelis/README.md

   ",
   product = products,
   region = regions
+)

-) # note how dynamic inputs are added, they must be named after the SQL text and surrounded by "%" in the SQL code
+# note how dynamic inputs are added:
+# they must be named after the SQL text and surrounded by "%" in the SQL code
+# see `?fidelis::query` for more information

 unique(df_limited[, c('product', 'region')])
 #>   product region
-#> 1       A      d
+#> 1       B      d
-#> 3       B      d
+#> 2       A      d
 # test to make sure the dynamic where clause was successful!
 ```